francescapanero/francescapanero.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am Francesca Panero, Assistant Professor (RTT) in Statistics at the Department of Methods and Models for Economics, Territory and Finance ([MEMOTEF) at Sapienza University, Rome](https://web.uniroma1.it/memotef/en), and a Visiting Fellow at the [Department of Statistics of the London School of Economics and Political Science](https://www.lse.ac.uk/statistics) where, up until May 2024, I was an Assistant Professor.
-At LSE, I am also affiliate of the [Data Science Institute](https://www.lse.ac.uk/DSI) and the [Grantham Research Institute on Climate Change and the Environment](https://www.lse.ac.uk/granthaminstitute/).
+At LSE, I am also affiliate of the [Grantham Research Institute on Climate Change and the Environment](https://www.lse.ac.uk/granthaminstitute/).

 In 2022 I obtained a PhD in Statistics from the [University of Oxford](http://www.stats.ox.ac.uk).
 Before the PhD, I spent quite some time (BSc and MSc) at the Department of Mathematics of the [University of Turin](https://dipmath.campusnet.unito.it/do/home.pl) and at [Collegio Carlo Alberto](https://www.carloalberto.org).